ulrik59/travelogue/README.md

 Returns null.

+### API

 **Travelogue.passport**

 Returns an alternative reference to the passport module.

-**Travelogue.ensureAuthenticated(handler)**

-Provides a commonly used handler wrapper for executing `handler` if the request is authenticated.
-It will redirect to `settings.passport.urls.failureRedirect` if the request is not authenticated.

-Note: This does not check to make sure the user is authorized to access a given endpoint or URL.
+Can also be accessed from `server.plugins.travelogue.passport`.

 **Travelogue.middleware**